f5devcentral/f5-agility-labs-waf/docs/waf302/module1-petstore/lab1.rst

 |

-What these exercises demonstrate are common security vulnerabilities of unprotected API endpoints.
+What these exercises demonstrated are common security vulnerabilities of unprotected API endpoints.
-Even simple query API like List Available Pets can be susceptible when hundreds or thousands of requests are being sent to the server causing the server resource to be overloaded.
+Even simple API queries like List Available Pets can be susceptible when hundreds or thousands of requests are sent to the server causing resource starvation.
-To protect API endpoints from attacks, ensure proper authorization, and reduce resource starvation, we can implement solutions such as F5 Application Security Manager API Security Protection configuration.
+To protect API endpoints from attacks, ensure proper authorization, and reduce resource starvation, we can implement F5 Application Security Manager using API Security Protection guided configuration.

 |
 |

-We will explore how to do this in the lab.
+We will explore how to do this in the next lab.

 |
 |